-It is BWPs understanding that CALFIRE will be developing a revised HFTD boundary will likely cause the boundary to be extended.
+It is BWPs understanding that CAL FIRE will be developing a revised HFTD boundary will likely cause the boundary to be extended.
 This would mean that a future HFTD boundary would include additional urban BWP Electric assets, especially in the northern portion of the city.
 A preliminary review of electric assets in this area shows they are all urban, with the majority over irrigated landscaping.
 The risk of the existing HFTD as adopted remains a priority and the primary focus for mitigation.
+A new Fire Hazard Severity Zone (FHSZ) map was released on March 24, 2025.
+The HFTD map is generally based on the FHSZ map.
 If a revised HFTD map is adopted BWP will provide an update in a future WMP.

-4.3.2 Wildfire-threat area site evaluation
+4.3.2 Wildfire-Threat Area Site Evaluation

 BWP staff provided Wildfire SME (Dudek) with a guided tour on May 9, 2019, of the electric distribution system within Tier 2 HFTD area.
-The wildfire experts evaluated existing site conditions (e.g., topography, vegetation, and fuel loading) and whether or not there are the presence of potential risk drivers or conditions that could become a BWP-caused wildfire threat.
+The wildfire experts evaluated existing site conditions (e.g., topography, vegetation, and fuel loading) and whether or not there is the presence of potential risk drivers or conditions that could become a BWP-caused wildfire threat.
 Based on Dudek's field assessment and BWP staff interviews, the following observations were recorded for the distribution system in the Tier 2 HFTD area.